 \begin{proof}[Proof of Theorem~\ref{thm::Y_eigen}] Suppose that $\Psi(M)$ consists of one dominant weight $\lambda$ and dominant weight $\mu_1,\ldots,\mu_r$ constitute a basis of the weight lattice $\sfQ^{\vee}$.
 Thanks to Proposition~\ref{prp::Y::map} we have a collection of maps

-We claim that the categorical version of the famous Banach fixed point Theorem can be easely formulated in the derived setting.
-The system~\eqref{eq::Y::system} satisfies the Mittag-Leffler condition because each $(z,\xi)$-bigraded component of a convergent complexes has to be finite-dimensional.
-Therefore, the homotopy colimit $\hocolim_{m}(\widetilde{\sY}^{\mu_i})^{m}(M)$ is a well defined object of the category of convergent complexes $\bD_{c}^{-}$.
+We claim that the categorical version of the famous Banach fixed point Theorem can be easily formulated in the derived setting.
+The system~\eqref{eq::Y::system} satisfies the Mittag-Leffler condition because each $(z,\xi)$-bigraded component of a convergent complex has to be finite-dimensional.
+Therefore, the homotopy colimit $\hocolim_{m}(\widetilde{\sY}^{\mu_i})^{m}(M)$ is a well-defined object of the category of convergent complexes $\bD_{c}^{-}$.
 Moreover, thanks to the reduced decomposition of $\mu_i$ and Theorem~\ref{D-content} we know that this colimit belongs to $\bD_{c}^{-}[\preceq \lambda]$.
 The categorification Theorem~\ref{thm::DAHA::categorification} implies that endofunctors $\sY$'s commute and the iterated homotopy colimit

 is a well defined object in $\bD_{c}^{-}[\preceq \lambda]$.
 For each $\mu=\sum c_i \mu_i$ we have $\sY^{\mu}=(\sY^{\mu_1})^{c_1}\circ \ldots\circ (\sY^{\mu_r})^{c_r}$ and, consequently,